spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Extraction for 3D IFU Data
 --------------------------
-For IFU cube data, 1D extraction is controlled by a different set of EXTRACT1D the RA/DEC target location indicated by the header or the center of the cube if the header target location is undefined.
+For IFU cube data, 1D extraction is controlled by a different set of EXTRACT1D reference file parameters.
+For point source data the center of the extraction region is set by the RA/DEC target location indicated by the header or the center of the cube if the header target location is undefined.
 For extended source data, anything specified in the reference file or step arguments will be ignored; the entire image will be